-This picturesque colonial city in Southern Ecuador is often a pit stop for travellers traveling to and from Peru.
+This picturesque colonial city in Southern Ecuador is often a pit stop for travellers travelling to and from Peru.
 Often known as “The popular retirement town”.
-Cuenca is located within a valley crossed by mountains.
+Cuenca is located in a valley crossed by mountains.
 Four main rivers Tomebamba, Yanuncay, Machangra and Tarqui crosses through the city.

 Here are some key things to do to in Cuenca.

 Visit The Old and The New Cathedral of Cuenca: